nubenetes/confluence6-atlassian/README.md

-# Confluence 6 docker image for Openshift
+# Confluence 6 docker image for Openshift.
+Upgrade/Migration from Confluence 5 to Confluence 6
 # Table of Contents
 <!-- TOC -->
 - [Table of Contents](#table-of-contents)